Green Lantern Corps: Recharge: Synopsis

 The three find themselves in a nest of some sort, with a horde of spiders approaching, and the skeletons of the creatures’ previous victims beneath their feet.
 Kilowog, Sarn and Kol fight off the creatures, and escape from the planet into outer space, where they encounter a mechanical planet.
-Rayner and Gardner arrive in the Vega system, where they find a ringless Natu being held prisoner by unidentified aliens.
+Rayner and Gardner arrive in the Vega system, where they find a ringless Natu held prisoner by unidentified aliens.
 Natu at first shows no signs of life, but soon reanimates via her ring.
 While being imprisoned, she ordered her ring to slow down her vital processes, so that she would appear to be a lump of organic waste.
 After fleeing from a group of bounty hunters, the group finds Kilowog.

 It turns out that the mechanical planet is the nest of the Spider Guild.
 The Spider Guild is responsible for various black holes and soon attacks Oa.
 Kilowog summons all Green Lanterns to Oa’s Central Power Battery.
-Gardner tells the entire Corps to fire on Oa’s sun to first stabilize it, and then to feed energy back to Vega in order to destroy the Guild’s nest.
+Gardner tells the entire Corps to fire on Oa’s sun to first stabilize it, and then to feed energy back to Vega to destroy the Guild’s nest.
 While the spiders continue to attack, killing some Green Lanterns, the sun is slowly stabilized, overloading the Guild’s subspace web.
 Both Oa's sun and the Guild Nest are destroyed.

 In the aftermath of the Corps’ victory, the Guardians fear retribution from the Psions for intruding into the Vega system.
 Ganthet adds that they must fortify their damaged citadel, and suggests it may be time to make the universe afraid of them.
 Salaak tells Gardner the Guardians are pleased with the exceptional qualities he has displayed, and are promoting him to Lantern #1 of the Corps Honor Guard.